10 Playing Nicely With Others

 There’s a ton of tools available for stylizing your documents.
 Here, we’re going to quickly demonstrate the most commonly used ones:

-• # with a space after it makes headers - the more # you have in a row, the smaller the header.
+you have in a row, the smaller the header.*

-• For both types of list, you need an empty line of whitespace before the first bullet to make a list.
+if you don’t want to worry about numbering the list yourself.- For both types of list, you need an empty line of whitespace before the first bullet to make a list.

-• By the way, putting four spaces before the * lets you make an indented bullet.
+- By the way, putting four spaces before the

-• Two spaces at the end of a line of text
+- Two spaces at the end of a line of text

 start a new paragraph.
-If you only use one space, both lines will print continuously on a single line.
+If you only use one space, both lines will print continuously on a single line. - You can put spaces between paragraphs by entering a single line of

 white space.

-• Two sets of __ or ** on both sides of a word make it bold
+on both sides of a word make it bold - Superscripts can be made using

-• Subscripts can be made using ~ around text
+around text - Subscripts can be made using

-• You can make block quotes using > before the text
+- You can make block quotes using

 You can also use HTML directly in the body of your Markdown documents, if you need more specialized formats.

-When you want to view the output of your document, press the Knit button on the toolbar to turn your Markdown file into whatever output file type you’ve specified.
+button on the toolbar to turn your Markdown file into whatever output file type you’ve specified.
 You can then share the resulting file - in our case, an HTML document - with whatever stakeholder needs to see it.

 There’s plenty more depth to be discovered in how to best format your R Markdown documents - for instance, there are extensions to automatically add bibliographies and figure captions to your entire document - but we’ll leave those for another reader to cover.
 For now, the point in us going over how to use R Markdown is to enable you to communicate your code better, by making documents that explain what each of your code chunks is doing - and, more importantly, why.
 By having documents that clearly label and show each of the pieces of your code next to their outputs, researchers and programmers are better able to communicate their results and methodologies with one another.